2008–09 British Columbia pipeline bombings: Investigation

-The RCMP was quick to try to convince the public that they believed the bombings were not an act of terrorism and simply an act of sabotage by one person or group.
-On October 17 RCMP spokesman Sgt.
+The RCMP spokesman Sgt.Tim Shields said to the public that they believed the bombings were not an act of terrorism, but vandalism, and simply an act of sabotage by one person or group.
+Authorities believed that the explosion may come from a local landowner with a grudge to EnCana On October 17 RCMP spokesman Sgt.
 Tim Shields released the following statement: "We believe someone or a group of people have set two deliberate explosions that were intended to rupture and blow up a natural-gas pipeline".